 Mixture means that peaks in the query spectrum but not the library spectrum will be ignored.
-This is for cases where the query spectrum might be a mixture containing additional compounds.
+This is for cases where the query spectrum might be a mixture containing additional compounds and the database has built with pure compounds.
+It will penaliza peaks that are in the database spectrum but not in the query.